StefanGerrits2/Functional-Programming/README.md

 ## Features

-* Getting all data from API
+* Getting all data from API.
-* Cleaning and transforming data
+* Cleaning and transforming data.
 * Showing all data in a bubble chart made with d3.
+* Hovering over bubble for more information (name and amount of objects).

 ## Functional Programming
 I wrote multiple functions that do their own things no matter what the input is.
 The output will always be the same.
 When data went through a function, I can pass this data to another function.
-This way it's easier to debug and it will be easy to re-use functions if you need to.
+This way it's easier to debug and it will be easy to re-use functions if I need to.

 Click [here](https://github.com/StefanGerrits2/functional-programming/wiki/2.1-Functional-programming) for a more detailed explanation about what functional programming is and to see how I used functional programming in my project.